-Youth programs-which include sports, scouting, recreation, camps, after-school programs, and religious programs-can provide fulfilling experiences that help young people develop new skills and master challenges.
-They also provide a safe place for youth outside of school where they can be in contact with caring non-parent adults.
+Youth programs, which include sports, scouting, recreation, camps, after-school programs, and religious programs, can provide fulfilling experiences that help young people develop new skills and master challenges.
+They also provide a safe place for youth outside of school where they can connect with caring non-parent adults.

-Research shows that the developmental asset of participation in youth programs results in increased self-esteem; better development of life skills, leadership skills, and public speaking abilities; fewer psychosocial problems such as loneliness, shyness, and hopelessness; decreased risk behaviors; and more thriving indicators.
+Research shows that the Developmental Asset of participation in youth programs results in increased self-esteem; better development of life skills, leadership skills, and public speaking abilities; fewer psychosocial challenges such as loneliness, and hopelessness; decreased risk behaviors; and more thriving indicators.

-Nearly half of the youth in Santa Clara County don't participate in youth programs.
-In Project Cornerstone's 2016 survey, 52% of 4th-6th graders and 59% of 7th-12th graders reported that they participate in youth programs three or more hours each week.
-To help raise awareness of the importance of this developmental asset, April is Youth Programs month in Silicon Valley
+Nearly half of the youth in Santa Clara County do not participate in youth programs.
+As families think about the time available in young people's lives, consider the benefit of participating in youth programs instead of spending time online.
+In person connections through youth programs are needed and beneficial.
+In the 2016 Search Institute Developmental Assets Survey, implemented by Project Cornerstone for Santa Clara County schools, 52% of 4th-6th graders and 58% of 7th-12th graders reported that they participate in youth programs for three or more hours each week.
+To help raise awareness of the importance of this Developmental Asset, May is Youth Programs month in Silicon Valley.

-The following discussion topics, adapted from the book What Teens Need to Succeed\, can help young people of all ages recognize the value of youth programs, and better understand the benefits of the programs in which they participate:
+The following discussion topics, adapted from the book What Teens Need to Succeed, can help young people of all ages recognize the value of youth programs, and better understand the benefits of the programs in which they participate: